CodepathFinalProject/Bibliophile/README.md

 * [ ] Automatic removal of book from buyer's bookshelf after buyer clicks CONFIRM
 * [ ] User can connect or disconnect his Venmo account

+Transactions Page:
+* [x] On clicking buy the book will move to the transactions page for buyer
+* [ ] When somebody else clicks seller's book will move to the transactions page for seller
+* [ ] Add appropriate transaction pending labels in buyer and seller mode

 Transactions history activity
 * [ ] Inquiries